Dyson Micro 1.5KG vs V8

 Sure, it can pick up surface debris, but it won’t clean embedded dirt since the nozzle doesn’t have a brush attachment.

-The Dyson V8 (depending on what variant you choose) can clean hard floors and carpet.
+The Dyson V8 (depending on the variant you choose) can clean both hard floors and carpets.

-As I’ve said, the V8 Absolute comes with a soft roller and direct drive attachments so that it can clean both surfaces efficiently.
+As I’ve mentioned, the V8 Absolute comes with a soft roller and direct drive attachments, allowing it to clean both surfaces efficiently.

 6. Battery Capacity